 stemLength |

-Depth to the top of the first charge deck (metres) |
+Depth to the top of the first (shallowest) charge deck — the geometric uncharged zone (metres) |

 deckBase[N] |